 As reported, the December 24 memorandum opinion and order in Monte Silver and Monte Silver Ltd. v.
-IRS by District Court Judge Amit P. Mehta has meant that the case may now go ahead, and thus enable Silver to present his arguments for claiming that the so-called Transition Tax elements of Trumps Tax Cuts and Jobs Act are procedurally invalid because the government failed to take into account their effects on small businesses, which they're required to do under the Regulatory Flexibility Act (RFA).
+IRS by District Court Judge Amit P. Mehta has meant that the case may now go ahead, and thus enables Silver to present his arguments for claiming that the so-called Transition Tax elements of Trumps Tax Cuts and Jobs Act are procedurally invalid because the government failed to take into account their effects on small businesses, which it is required to do under the Regulatory Flexibility Act (RFA).

 In his opinion, the judge noted that Silver's suit doesn't address directly the collection or assessment of tax per se, and therefore isn't covered by the Anti-Injunction Act.
 "Plaintiffs do not seek a refund or to impede revenue collection," he wrote.

 "Instead, they challenge the IRS's adopting of regulations without conducting statutorily-mandated reviews designed to lessen the regulatory burden on small businesses."